-Put a player on each corner cone of a square.
-Start the ball as in the diagram.
-The ball carrier passes the ball one way, and then runs to the spare cone.
+The ball carrier passes the ball one way, then runs to the spare cone.
 The next player receives the pass and then passes again, running to the cone the previous passer left.

-Challenge the players to do this so the two receivers are running onto the ball and the last pass is before the receiver has passed the original passer.
+If any name is said by more than one, they are the nominated ball-picker.
+The picker races to the ball and picks-and-pops it up to another player, who has to pass it to the third player.
+Challenge the players to do this so the two receivers are running onto the ball, and the last pass is before the receiver has passed the original passer.

 For less experienced groups, put the ball further away from the start.

 Put a ball carrier at the apex of a triangle of cones, facing two attackers.
-The ball carrier passes the ball to one of the players and then runs forward to pressurise that receiver.
+The ball carrier passes the ball to one of the players, and then runs forward to pressurise that receiver.

+The receiver takes the ball, runs forward and passes the ball to the other player.
 The challenge is to make sure the second player is running forward when they receive the ball, so the player who takes the initial pass should run forward.

+The ball carrier throws the ball over the blocker.
 The challenge is to throw the ball accurately over the blocker and land it into the 2m area.
 The receiver must catch it between the cones.
 They cannot move from side to side.
-Have three attempts and then swap roles.
+Go through three attempts and then swap roles.

 Adjust the distances to suit, but don’t make the receiving box too long – you want a high, looping pass.